uber-archive/hyperbahn/README.md

  - listen on an arbitrary (could be random) port
  - connect to and advertise on Hyperbahn

 As a service consumer you get the following built in to TChannel/Hyperbahn client libraries:

  - configuration discovery: no more host/port files or configuration to manage
  - timeouts: every request must specify a timeout, moving towards a fast failure model
  - load balancing: outgoing requests are spread evenly over connected Hyperbahn nodes
  - circuit breaking: fast failure at all layers of the network

 To use a service over Hyperbahn:

- - instantiate Hyperbahn client (if you’re also a service, you re-use the one you’ve already setup and registered over)
+ - instantiate Hyperbahn client (if you're also a service, you re-use the one you've already setup and registered over)
  - send a request to the desired service and endpoint name

 ## Local quickstart